-The Board designates the following person(s) is/are designated individual(s) to serve as the Corporation Section Section 504 Compliance Officers (also known as Section 504 Compliance Officers/ADA Coordinator(s) Coordinators) (hereinafter referred to as the "COs").
-"Corporation Compliance Officer(s)"):
+The Board designates the following individual(s to serve as the Corporation's Compliance Officers (Also known as Section 504 Compliance Officers/ADA Coordinators) (hereinafter referred to as the "COs").

 [DRAFTING NOTE: Neola suggests the Board appoint both a male and a female CO in order to provide complainants with the option to report their concerns to an individual of the gender with which they feel most comfortable.
 The COs also may serve as the Corporation's Section 504 Compliance Officer/ADA Coordinator and Title IX Coordinator.